enzymejs/chai-enzyme/README.md

 You can also provide a custom debug function that can print useful information about the `wrapper` that you are using.

-The default one that chai-enzyme comes with will pretty print the HTML of the wrapper under test.
+The default one that chai-enzyme comes with, will pretty print the HTML of the wrapper under test.

 ```shell